coronalabs/corona-docs/markdown/tutorial/basics/globals/index.markdown

 ## No Harm, No Foul?

-Some developers have reported that when they `print()` variables to the console, Corona's error and warning messages have stopped functioning.
-The likely cause is that the developer created a global variable named `debug`, meaning&nbsp;`_G.debug`, and doing so inadvertently "trashed" access to a critical internal library that Corona uses to output debug messages.
+Some developers have reported that when they `print()` variables to the console, CORONA_CORE_PRODUCT's error and warning messages have stopped functioning.
+The likely cause is that the developer created a global variable named `debug`, meaning&nbsp;`_G.debug`, and doing so inadvertently "trashed" access to a critical internal library that CORONA_CORE_PRODUCT uses to output debug messages.

 To inspect this concept further, you can `print()` the entire `_G` table using the following method: